CNC Journey

 Enclosure

-I added doors on the front, and mounted a little web cam inside so I could see cutting operations while the doors were closed.
-It worked really well.
-I loved containing the mess inside the enclosure.
+I added doors on the front and it worked really well for containing the mess inside the enclosure.
+After operations were finished, I would easily vacuum up the debris.
+I mounted a little web cam inside so I could see cutting operations while the doors were closed.
 Switching back and forth between the GCode being executed to the web cam footage was a blast.
 I got such a kick out of watching the machine making an absolute mess while bringing my ideas to life.

 Spindle

-Anyways, the extra cutting power allowed me to vastly increase the feeds, speeds, and the quality of each part.
+Very quickly it became clear that the extra cutting power was going to be a big win.
+The new router allowed me to vastly increase the feeds, speeds, and the quality of each part.
 Jobs that previously took 24 hours milling aluminum, now took 24 minutes.
 I was thrilled to see larger chips getting cut instead of little specs of aluminum.

-One major downside of the router, I soon encountered, was I had to manually turn it on before I started a job; I'd reach into the enclosure, flick the power switch on the router, the router spun up, closed the doors, then press start on the computer to run the job.
+One major downside of the router, I soon encountered, was I had to manually turn it on before I started a job; I'd reach into the enclosure, flick the power switch on the router, the router would spin up to high speeds, I'd close the doors, and then press start on the computer to run the job.
 This also meant that if something went wrong during a job, the router would continue to spin even though the controller had stopped the machine.
 Not ideal.

-Not even a day later after installing the new router, I setup the machine to mill a new job.
-I wasn't paying close enough attention to my cut paths and the placement of my clamps.
-The machine demolished one clamp and was half way through a second clamp before I realized something was wrong.
+Not even a day later after installing the new router, I setup the machine to mill a new job, and I wasn't paying attention to my cut paths.
+My clamps were directly in the cutting path.
+The machine demolished one clamp and significantly chewed into the part before I realized something was wrong.
 Hitting the emergency stop button on the controller prevented the machine from advancing through the remaining clamp, but the router was still on and spinning, sitting flush against the clamp it had chewed half-way through.
 I shut off the router, and immediately started searching for solutions.

 Relay hack is essential for a router